 This practical and theoretical module delves into the concepts and approaches central to dance teaching within a curriculum setting.
 Module content will consider the function of curriculum as the ‘spine’ of the learning experience and explore creative and physical approaches to engage students with new skills and knowledge within and through dance.
-This module is taught in an intensive, two-week block and will equip you with a foundation of pedagogic theory and practical knowledge central to work in the dance studio as a classroom,
+You will devise, plan and write a scheme of work underpinned by a formal curriculum or syllabus.
+This module will equip you the pedagogical knowledge central to teaching dance in educational contexts.

 Dance Performance Practices (30 credits)